How to Join Avi Videos on Mac for Free

-Option 1: TERMINAL
+Option 1: Join AVI With TERMINAL

 Let's start with the first option which basically entails the use of Terminal commands.
 Although it may be quite daunting for you, users can expect that it would be worthy of time in the long run.
-In order to make the first option possible, all it takes is to work in individual movie file, stick the files together and sort through the header section in order to come up with a smooth performance.
+In order to make the first option possible, all it takes is to work in an individual movie file, stick the files together and sort through the header section to come up with a smooth performance.

 Next is to stick the movie files together.
 In this method, the second movie file will be taken.
 With this, you have to put the bytes on the end part of the initial file and go over it again until such time that all you work on all the files.
 With the use of Terminal, opt for pot down; make use of the cat which is located on the word concentrate command.

 The videos will stick together with the cat command.
 There's nothing to worry about mixing up because they will be sorted in order.
 One of the best parts here is that you are free to add a number of files as many as you wish.
-However, you have to keep in mind that it could also lead to problems with long list of files.
+However, you have to keep in mind that it could also lead to problems with a long list of files.

 Also, you should know how to rebuild the header file so that the second book will be easily read.
 This is to make sure that all of the video contents are played and not just the first part.
 This is where the use of a certain program called Mencoder steps in.
 You can have it from a website called mplayerhq where in the only requirement is the binary for Terminal.
 After installing Mencoder, you can now rebuild the header of the avi file.

 No need to worry about incorrect file because that's the job of the last line from the cat command.
 There you have it- the first option, as simple as that!

-Pros of this method include the freedom to stick files as many as you want.
+- Pros: The pros of this method include the freedom to stick files as many as you want.
 Also, there's no mixing up of files.
 You're always good to go!
 It is also very simple.

-What's not so good is that too many files could cause some problems.
+- Cons: What's not so good is that too many files could cause some problems.
 Plus there's more of a command you have to work on.

-Option 2: Use of QuickTime
+Option 2: Join AVI By Using QuickTime

 After that, drag and drop the second movie into QuickTime.
 Do the same with the scrubber then repeat.
-After compiling your move file, proceed to File Save As and opt for self-contained movie.
+After compiling your move file, proceed to File Save As and opt for a self-contained movie.
 This app will then compile your movie and release it out.

-The best thing about this method is that it is novice user-friendly as there are no hefty commands that you have to deal with.
+- Pros: The best thing about this method is that it is novice user-friendly as there are no hefty commands that you have to deal with.
 This makes it very well rated by many customers.
 So, if you are not so crystal clear with the first method, you can make use of this one.

-The only drawback of this method is that you don't have so much control of the final movie file specs.
+- Cons: The only drawback of this method is that you don't have so much control of the final movie file specs.

 As you have found out, each option listed to join Avi videos on your Mac has its own chief benefits and simple drawbacks.
 Whatever is your option, you have to make sure that you are clear with all the details in order to make things work out as you assume.
 But all in all, both of these options are great options that can make you on the go with those videos.